alphagov-mirror/cyber-security-nessus/README.md

   aws-vault exec {vulnerability-account} -- pipenv run pytest
   ```

+## Adding a new scan
+In order to schedule a new scan, you will need to add the scan details to [scan.toml](scan_config/scan.toml).
+Here you can
+configure scan schedule and domain.
+Information on how to do this can be found in this file.

+This change is deployed by the [Concourse](https://cd.gds-reliability.engineering/teams/cybersecurity-tools/pipelines/nessus) pipeline on a merge to master.

 ## Resources

 - TODO [link to Nessus api docs when we have hostname]()